-t is reasonable to anticipate that, in the very near future, the nanostructuring of materials by SPD processing will lead to new breakthroughs in the development of bulk solids having superior properties for advanced structural and functional applications.
+It is reasonable to anticipate that, in the very near future, the nanostructuring of materials by SPD processing will lead to new breakthroughs in the development of bulk solids having superior properties for advanced structural and functional applications.

 Acknowledgements

 R.Z.V. gratefully acknowledges the financial support from the Russian Science Foundation in the framework of the Project No. 20-63-47027 for research in his part of the publication.
 The work of T.G.L. was supported by the European Research Council under Grant Agreement No. 267464-SPDMETALS.
 We are especially grateful to all who provided support, comments, fruitful discussions and allowed us to cite their publications during the work on this paper.
 We especially thank our colleagues and friends from the International NanoSPD Steering Committee for drawing our attention to the major new activities in the field of SPD processing.
 We apologize to all collaborators whose contributions we may have overlooked.
 However, their comments on this paper will always be welcome and highly appreciated.